smintio/Portals-Components-SDK/Examples/Frontend/README.md

 })
 ```

-The full list of supported Smint.io PortalsUiComponent types can be seen [here](docs/smintio-component-types.md).
+The full list of supported Smint.io Portals UI component types can be seen [here](docs/smintio-component-types.md).

 The `PortalsUiComponentImplementation` exports fully localized properties that are interpreted by the Smint.io pages as `FormGroup`.
 Additional attributes such as `DynamicAllowedValuesProvider` or `IsColor` control how the page configuration can look.